Staff Members

 on use of diatoms for biomonitoring starting in the 1940s.

 assess ecological conditions.
-We also analyze national
+We also analyzed national distributions

-develop new indicator metrics.
+characteristics of taxa, and develop new indicator metrics.

-On a more regional scale, we are working to develop algal
+On a more regional scale, we are working to develop algal indicators

-in New Jersey for the NJ Department
+of nutrient conditions in New Jersey streams for the NJ Department

 To help disseminate information from our studies, we